Ace, Texas: Wild Country Lake Estates Dam and Bridge History

 In 2008, Hurricane Ike severely damaged the dam in the Wild Country Lake Estates subdivision in Ace, Texas.
 Built in the late 1980s, the dam created a lake and served as a vital roadway linking both sides of the community.
 The storm left a major breach, cutting off access and adding an eight-mile detour between entrances on U.S. Highway 146 and FM 2610—impacting emergency response times.

 Precinct 1 Commissioner Bob Willis led efforts to secure FEMA and state support for repairs, but funding delays, erosion, and a clogged spillway stalled progress.
 The dam ultimately failed on February 18, 2010.

 With support from the Property Owners Association, Willis pursued construction of a permanent bridge.
 A government grant was eventually secured, and Longview Bridge & Road, Ltd. completed the project.
 The new bridge opened on April 18, 2015, restoring direct access and improving emergency services.

+The loss of roadway access following the Wild Country Lake Estates dam failure was not unprecedented in the area.
+During Hurricane Bonnie in 1986, a section of earthen dam at nearby Big Thicket Lake Estates washed out, draining the lake and severing the roadway across the dam.
+Approximately 300 residents were stranded by the failure.